LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

   See `this link <https://education.launchcode.org/intro-to-professional-web-dev/appendices/git/workflows.html>`__ for a more detailed explanation of Git.

-When you are ready to submit your assignment, copy the link to your repository on github and paste it into the submission box in Canvas and hit submit.
+When you are ready to submit your assignment, copy the link to your repository on Github and paste it into the submission box in Canvas and hit submit.